-More than just a student at your school, you are also a member of the community composed of people living around you, in your neighbourhood, city or country.
+More than just a student at your school, you are also a member of the community composed of people living around you, in your munity composed of people living around you, in your neighbourhood, city or country.
 People of different ages and those you might not know can also be victim of hate speech, so why not to extend your action beyond your school and your friends?
 As a member of the community, you have the right and the power to change the awareness of hate speech in the area you live in, as big or small your community might be.
 To broaden the fight against hate speech and cyberbullying, you can for example: